abhishekbhatia01/Notely/README.md

 🚀 Features
 ✔️ Create Notes – Quickly add new notes with a title and content.
 ✔️ Edit Notes – Modify existing notes effortlessly.
-✔️ Delete Notes – Remove unwanted notes with a single click.
+✔️ Delete Notes – Remove unwanted notes with a single click.<br>
-✔️ Lightweight & Fast – No database required; stores data in a JSON file.
+✔️ Lightweight & Fast – No database required; stores data in a JSON file.<br>
-✔️ User-Friendly Interface – Clean and responsive UI.  <br>
+✔️ User-Friendly Interface – Clean and responsive UI.

 💡 Why Use Notely?
 Simple and easy to use.